Griefed/ServerPackCreator/serverpackcreator-plugin-example/README.md

 This repository demonstrates how extension for ServerPackCreator are implemented, one small example for every extension point available in ServerPackCreator.

+Looking for a real world example for a plugin for ServerPackCreator?
+Take a look at [spc-nekodetector-plugin](https://github.com/Griefed/spc-nekodetector-plugin)!

 ## 1.1 Plugin details

 Take care to edit this section in the [build.gradle.kts](build.gradle.kts)-file if you forked, or intent on forking, this repository.